astrowonk/aoc_dashboard/README.md

 With the default config file, the app will display an upload widge to accept uploaded JSON.
 Create your own `config.py` file if you wish to change settings to use server-side JSON and disable upload.
 Similarly you can change the base_url via the config file if self-hosting.

-Clickable column headers that link to the day's AoC problem and [bootstrap tooltips](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/tooltip/) are courtesy of the callable one can pass to modify the header row courtesy my [Dash DataFrame Table](https://github.com/astrowonk/dash_dataframe_table) module, so if you want to deploy this yourself, you'll need to install that module as well.
+Clickable column headers that link to the day's AoC problem and [bootstrap tooltips](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/tooltip/) are courtesy of the callable one can pass to modify the header row in my [Dash DataFrame Table](https://github.com/astrowonk/dash_dataframe_table) module, so if you want to deploy this yourself, you'll need to install that module as well.

 Things to do: